jranjan/labs-technology-bytes/micro-services/microservice.md

 ### Monoliths vs. Micro-services

 Django kind of application relying on MVC pattern assumed layered architecture.
 It did apply separation of concern by segregating user layer, business layer and persistence layer.
-But all business layer was embedded in one place.
+But, all business layer was embedded in one place.
 So, if there is any scale required in some portion of business layer, entire model needs to be changed.
-That's why it is called a monoliths application.
+That's why these are type of applications are called as monoliths application.

 Micro-services are different.
 They divide a domain into of set of functional unites which can interact with each other.
 A good architect needs to understand this and should be able to create a design which address the following